GoldstonianConcordanceBible/SYD/courses/SYD-MKT-101/assessment.md

 ---

-# PART 3 — SCENARIO UPDATE

-The learner receives new market information.

-Answer:

-1. Does the thesis remain valid?
-2. Should the thesis be updated?
-3. Has invalidation occurred?
-4. What evidence supports the decision?

----

-# PART 4 — AFTER-ACTION REVIEW
+# PART 4 — CASE-001

-Separate:

-PROCESS QUALITY
+Using the documented case evidence:

+Identify:

+T0:

+T1:

+T2:

+T3:

+T4:

+T5:

+For each event distinguish:

+EVENT

 from

-OUTCOME.
+INTERPRETATION.

 ---

-# PART 5 — CROSS-MARKET ANALYSIS
+# PART 5 — AFTER-ACTION REVIEW

-Select one market from each category available in the course:

-STOCK

-INDEX

-COMMODITY

-FOREX

-PRE-IPO

-For each identify:

-Market name:

-Displayed symbol:

-Actual instrument:

-Primary catalyst:

-Major risk:

-Potential thesis:

-Invalidation:
+Evaluate:

+THESIS QUALITY:

+EVIDENCE QUALITY:

+INVALIDATION QUALITY:

+RISK ANALYSIS:

+PROCESS QUALITY:

+OUTCOME:

+WHAT WAS REPEATABLE:

+WHAT SHOULD CHANGE:

 ---

-# COMMODITY REQUIREMENT

-Analyze at least one of:

-Gold

-Silver

-Oil

-Natural Gas

----

-# OBJECTIVE

-Demonstrate that the SYD market-analysis framework can be transferred across different traditional markets without confusing the market name with the actual instrument.

 # PASSING STANDARD

 80%.

-Critical requirements:
+---

+# CRITICAL REQUIREMENTS

+A learner cannot pass while:

-- actual instrument identified,
+- materially confusing the index with the actual instrument,
-- explicit invalidation,
+- failing to define invalidation,
-- material risk identified,
-- no fabricated evidence.
+- fabricating historical evidence,
+- rewriting post-outcome information as pre-outcome knowledge.

+---

+# RESUBMISSION

+Corrections may be submitted.

+---

+# PROFIT REQUIREMENT

+None.

+The assessment measures decision quality and market literacy.